Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/thomsonreuters/ema/examples/training/consumer/series300/example310__MarketPrice__Rmtes/ReadMe.txt

-This application demonstrates basic usage of the EMA library for accessing and parsing of OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from Thomson Reuters Advanced DistributionServer.
+This application demonstrates basic usage of the EMA library for accessing and parsing of OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.

 example310__MarketPrice__Rmtes showcases processing of RWF RMTES_STRING data type.